-Elementary School: Foreign Language instruction in the elementary school should be incorporated in the school day for thirty (30) minutes daily in grades 4 and 5 as part of the language arts and/or social studies curriculum, and shall be optional for all others.
-Students on grade levels 4 and 5 who are not identified as academically able for instruction in the foreign language program shall receive instruction in basic skills from the classroom teacher during this period.

-Foreign language and other elementary and middle school required programs of study course offerings shall be in accordance with Bulletin 741.
+Elementary School: Foreign Language instruction in the elementary school should be incorporated in the school day for thirty (30) minutes daily in grades 4 and 5 Foreign language and other elementary and middle school required programs of study course offerings shall be in accordance with Bulletin 741.
+Applicable waiver documentation may be found in the appendix of this document.